This simple blueberry goat cheese appetizer might be my favorite crostini recipe yet!

 Goat cheese is one of my favourite ingredients to use in appetizers because it’s so versatile.
 And especially in the summertime the creaminess of the goat cheese goes so well with fresh berries!

-How to make a simple blueberry goat cheese appetizer
+Step by Step Process to make this blueberry goat cheese appetizer

 Blueberry Goat Cheese Crostini Appetizer

 - 1 cup fresh blueberries plus extra for garnish

 - 200-225g softened goat cheese about 8 oz goat cheese

 - Add blueberries, 2 tbsp honey and balsamic vinegar to a small pot.
 Bring to a simmer over medium heat and cook, stirring often, about 5-7 minutes until blueberries start to burst.
 Remove from the heat and let cool completely.
 If you want the blueberries to cool faster, put the mixture in the fridge.